Welcome to today's edition of the Rush 24-7 podcast.

 It's where I evolved my belief that liberalism is the most gutless thing you can do.

-You don't have to solve any.
+You don't have to solve it.

-All you've got to do is that you're really troubled by what you're watching.
+All you've got to do is sat like you're really troubled by what you're watching and then be able to blame the right people for it.

-Do you know that Brian Williams' coverage of Hurricane Katrina won NBC News, the coveted DuPont Columbia Journalism School Award for journalism?
+Do you know that Brian Williams' coverage of Hurricane Katrina won NBC News the coveted DuPont Columbia Journalism School Award for Journalism?

 Did you know that?

-They're not going to give it back.
+They're not going to give it back, but they won an award.

 This is exactly what happens.